edoaltamura/swiftzoom/README.md

 [![Documentation Status](https://readthedocs.org/projects/swiftzoom/badge/?version=latest)](https://swiftzoom.readthedocs.io/en/latest/?badge=latest)

-A `Python 3` library to analyse zoom-in hydrodynamic simulations of groups and clusters of galaxies run with `SWIFT`.
+A Python 3 library to analyse zoom-in hydrodynamic simulations of groups and clusters of galaxies run with [SWIFT](http://swift.dur.ac.uk), a parallel, multi-purpose numerical simulation software for hydrodynamic simulations in astrophysics and cosmology.

 Detailed documentation is available at the [ReadTheDocs](http://swiftzoom.readthedocs.org) repository.